UbiquityDotNET/Llvm.NET/docfx/articles/InternalDetails/llvm-handles.md

 ```

 ### Global Handles
-Global handles require the caller to explicity release the resources.
+Global handles require the caller to explicitly release the resources.
 In Llvm.NET these
 are managed with the .NET SafeHandles types through an Llvm.NET specific derived type
 LlvmObject.
 Since these types are derived from a SafeHandle they are properly cleaned
 up by the runtime without the need to make the containing type implement IDisposable,
 though there may be other reasons to make a type Disposable.
 Generally, types should
 avoid IDisposable unless they really need to perform some special cleanup early or in
-a particluar ordered sequence but such cases are rare.
+a particular ordered sequence but such cases are rare.

 All resource handles in Llvm.NET requiring explicit release are handled consistently
 using the following basic pattern: